puppetlabs/design-system/packages/react-components/source/react/library/table/Table.md

 ### Fixed layouts

 The `fixed` prop allows the table to be used in fixed layout mode.
-Explicit widths can be provided with the inline `style` parameter on each column or with an additional className.
+Provide explicit widths with the inline `style` parameter on each column or with an additional className.

 <!-- prettier-ignore-start -->
 ```jsx